chunky-dev/docs/ChunkyDocs/docs/user_interface/index.md

 - `Edit resource packs` - Allows you to select a Resource Pack `.zip` or Minecraft `.jar` for textures.
 - `Disable default textures (needs restart)`
 - `Single color textures (needs restart)` - Averages block textures into single color.
-- `Show launcher when starting Chunky` - Toggles whether the Chunky luncher shows when starting Chunky.
+- `Show launcher when starting Chunky` - Toggles whether the Chunky launcher shows when starting Chunky.
-- `Open Scenes Directory` - Opens the directory Chunky uses to store it's scenes.
+- `Open Scenes Directory` - Opens the directory Chunky uses to store scenes.
-- `Change Scenes Directory` - Changes folder used for the scenes directory.
+- `Change Scenes Directory` - Changes folder used for the scenes' directory.

 ---